icecube/OMSim/documentation/extra_doc/0_common.md

 ## Materials and User Data

-User-defined material data are stored in JSON files under `/common/data` to minimize file length (the original detector construction had over 4,000 lines, mainly due to material properties!).
+User-defined material data are stored in JSON files under `/common/data` to minimize file length.

 The `OMSimInputData` (see `OMSimInputData.hh`) loads these properties directly into the Geant4 framework.
 Materials loaded via this class can be retrieved using Geant4's conventional method `G4Material::GetMaterial`, but the framework also provides the wrapper `OMSimInputData::getMaterial` to handle default parameters.